All Collections

 Payload data explained:

-• "payload.name" - mandatory event name (for height change event it's always "opinionstage:v1:widget:height:change")
+• payload.name - mandatory event name (for the height change event, it's always "opinionstage:v1:widget:height:change")

 NOTE: Please do not rely on the exact values of the CSS selectors mentioned above.

-The exact values are subject to change; please always use values from payload variables.
+The exact values are subject to change; please always use the values from payload variables.

 Example usage with jQuery: